Does this come with a battery?

 Always wear the proper safety gear and maintain a clean, safe workspace.
-For more information, please check out the owner’s manual. (download)
+For more information, please review the owner's manual.

 What is the guarantee/warranty?

-If you decide the Worx Ai Drill isn’t the right tool for you, we offer a 30-day Money Back Guarantee from date of receipt (less shipping and handling).
-Please call our customer service center at 1-866-354-9679 (Worx) and we’ll be happy to assist.
-For more information, click here.
+If you decide the Worx Ai Drill isn’t right for you, we offer a 30-day Money Back Guarantee from date of receipt (less shipping and handling).
+Please call our customer service center at 1-866-354-9679 (WORX) and we’ll be happy to assist.
+View more information here.

 Where can I get replacement parts?